samuel-LP/film-review/ReadMe.md

 ## How to run

-1. "Make sure you have the required libraries installed.
+1. Make sure you have the required libraries installed.
 You can install them by running:

     ```bash
     pip install -r requirements.txt